BitCurator/bitcurator/docs/REPORTING_ERRORS.md

 Can you provide a screenshot of the VM running at the time of the crash?
 If so, please attach.

-This document can be found on the Internet at https://github.com/bitcurator/bitcurator/blob/master/doc/reporting_errors.txt
+This document can be found online at https://github.com/bitcurator/bitcurator/blob/master/doc/reporting_errors.txt